Wallace Smith (boxer)

-Wallace "Bud" Smith (April 2, 1924 – July 10, 1973) was a world lightweight boxing champion in 1955, who also competed in the 1948 Olympic Games.
+Wallace "Bud" Smith (April 2, 1924 – July 10, 1973) was an Undisputed World lightweight boxing champion in 1955, who also competed in the 1948 Olympic Games.
 His trainer was John Joiner of Cincinnati, and his manager was Vic Marsillo.
 Smith was murdered in 1973.

 Amateur career

 Born in Cincinnati, Ohio, Smith was the 1947 A.A.U.
 Featherweight Champion.
 He won Chicago's 1948 lightweight Golden Gloves inter-city tournament with a furious attack against Luis Ortiz, achieving a knockout in 2:45 of the second round.
 He represented the United States at the 1948 Olympic Games in the lightweight division.
 Smith defeated Chuck Davey of Michigan State University, to earn a spot on the team.

 On August 24, 1949, he defeated Joe Discepoli in a ten-round unanimous decision in Cincinnati to take the USA Ohio State Lightweight Championship.
 He reportedly ended his amateur career with a 52-4 record.